imjohnbo/ok-to-test/README.md

 ### Creating a GitHub App

-Here we are using a GitHub App as an authentication entity, rather than a traditional coding application.
-Below are some brief instructions on how to setup a GitHub App for this purpose, note that there are other methods of creating a GitHub App such as with a manifest file. _(The instructions below are for setting up an app within your user, but you can also do it for your organisation.)_
+Here we are using a GitHub App as an authentication entity.
+No code will be added to the GitHub App, instead we will be using its permissions when we execute our GitHub Workflows. rather than a traditional coding application.
+Below are some brief instructions on how to setup a GitHub App for this purpose, note that there are other methods of creating a GitHub App such as with a manifest file (e.g. one similar to [`app.yml`](/app.yml)). _(The instructions below are for setting up an app within your user, but you can also do it for your organization.)_

 1. Go to `Settings > Developer Settings > GitHub Apps`, and select `New GitHub App`.
 1. Enter a name for your app (this needs to be unique across GitHub), and fill in the required URL fields.
 You can fill in these URLs with fake values - they do not need to resolve, so you can use: